-Now a senior, I look back and chuckle to myself about all of my outrageous and silly moments at Fairhaven — such as the time my roommate somehow chucked her pants out our window and they got stuck in a tree.
+I look back and chuckle to myself about all of my outrageous and silly moments at Fairhaven — such as the time my roommate somehow chucked her pants out our window and they got stuck in a tree.
 The best way to get them down was to yell at some passers-by to throw their shoes or belongings to hopefully get the pants loose from the tree’s branches.
 Now, that’s community.

 Wherever you move your belongings on that first day, what really makes your experience at Western is not where you live, but the people you meet and what you get to do.
 No other motto in life will apply more in freshman year than this: “It is what you make of it.”
 And there is always a warm smile and a helping hand to guide you on your way to creating the best memories yet.